 Everyone needs a good basic green salad recipe, and this one has been a classic in our house for as long as I can remember.
 Both Tyler and I grew up with some variation of this salad on the table regularly.
 And it’s one of those recipes you never tire of because it’s easy to adapt.

-For instance in the winter months, try diced red bell pepper in place of the cherry tomatoes.
+For instance, in the winter months, try diced red bell pepper in place of cherry tomatoes.
 Or mix up the greens by using the crunchier romaine, or slightly spicy arugula.
 From there you can continue the variations by changing up the kind of dressing you use as well.

 Ingredients & Substitutions

 - Lettuce – I love using green leaf or red leaf lettuce in this salad for the perfect combination of soft and crunchy.
 Romaine also works well for more crunch, and butter lettuce for a softer texture.
 You can also use baby spinach, spring mix, or arugula and watercress for extra flavor as well.